johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 [death](https://forums.scummvm.org/viewtopic.php?t=14460)
 [a](https://www.reddit.com/r/videogamescience/comments/77c0rp/video_game_history_is_being_distorted_and_how_to/)
 [thousand](https://www.neogaf.com/threads/ms-dos-games-and-aspect-ratio.1108226/)
-[times](https://www.youtube.com/watch?v=YvckyWxHAIw)... but far too many people still get it routinely wrong.
-Why's that so, I really don't know as the whole concept is not that difficult.
+[times](https://www.youtube.com/watch?v=YvckyWxHAIw), but far too many people still get it routinely wrong.
+Why's that so, it's a bit of a mystery as the whole concept is not that difficult to grasp.
 Here's my stab at explaining it unambiguously with as few words as possible (but not less!)

 ### PAL vs NTSC